peterprib/node-red-contrib-kafka-manager/README.md

 * Kafka Consumer
 * Kafka Producer

+Has a test GUI which allows topics to be added.

 ## To Do

+* ConsumerGroup
+* ProducerStream
-* sign-on connection
+* ConsumerStream
-* Multi topic
+* ConsumerGroupStream
-* add HighLevelProducer, ProducerStream, ConsumerStream, ConsumerGroup,ConsumerGroupStream and Offset
+* Offset

 ------------------------------------------------------------